 MU = E + BD + D + L | Eq.
 6-3

-Suspended solids enter cooling towers via the makeup water, and as dust and other airborne debris.
-A prime example of the latter in many locations is cottonwood seeds, which readily foul in-line equipment filters.
+Suspended solids enter cooling towers in the makeup water, and as dust and other airborne debris.
+A prime example of airborne debris in many locations is cottonwood seeds, which readily foul in-line equipment filters.
 As with dissolved solids, particulates “cycle up” in the recirculating water, and can settle in low velocity areas of the cooling system, including the tower basin.

 Table 6-2.
 Sidestream Technologies